-A key question is how best to determine who receives the subsidy to construct and operate the broadband infrastructure as a common carrier.
-We suggest that the best method for awarding support would be via a Request for Proposal (RFP) process, not a reverse auction.
-RFPs allow the funding entity to weigh alternative proposals on more dimensions than just cost (such as a FITH proposal that also includes Wi-Fi zones).
+RFPs allow the funding entity to weigh alternative proposals on more dimensions than just cost (such as a FTTH proposal that also includes Wi-Fi zones).
 RFPs are superior to reverse auctions, avoiding pitfalls such as collusion, setting reserve prices, and other difficult aspects of auction design.
 We feel that RFPs are especially better than the reverse auction process proposed by the FCC in 2008, which seems to have a bias toward incumbent carriers.
-The concept underlying reverse auctions - only supporting a single infrastructure - is correct and should be pursued.
+The concept underlying reverse auctions -- only supporting a single infrastructure -- is correct and should be pursued.
 But in the various reverse auction proposals presented to the FCC over the past several years, with their emphasis on per-line ongoing support and lack of an explicit discussion of open access, are major shortcomings that perpetuate many of the broken features of the current USF.

 To ensure competitive neutrality, the Commission should not use the current incumbent study areas as the market boundaries for the RFP process.
 Census geographies such as Blocks, Block Groups or Tracts are a more appropriate geographic designation for service areas.
 These Census geographies are small in size, but not so small as to raise transaction costs in program design and implementation.
-The use of Census geographies will also enable better targeting of support, as the FCC's Form 477 data collection efforts have now transitioned to a Census-based system.296
+The use of Census geographies will also enable better targeting of support, as the FCC's Form 477 data collection efforts have now transitioned to a Census-based system.360 requirements.
+The key here is ensuring that those consumers who do not want (or cannot afford) broadband are not harmed by fund modernization.

 Each carrier supported by the new Broadband Deployment High Cost Fund should be required to offer a basic VoIP (or other comparable technology) local service package to those who request it, separate from broadband or video service, and at a cost in line with a statewide average price for telephone services.
-This is similar to the
+This is similar to the current "carrier of last resort"